 Bowen Campus was acquired by Precinct in 2012 and encompasses a hectare of freehold land at the heart of the government precinct - adjacent to the Beehive and Parliament Buildings in Wellington.

 During the 1950s and 1960s the architectural division of the Ministry of Works designed several modernist government buildings.
 This included Bowen State Building which opened in 1962, named after Sir George Bowen, Governor of New Zealand from 1867 – 1873.
 Charles Fergusson Building opened in 1975 and is named after Sir Charles Fergusson Governor General of New Zealand from 1924 – 1930.

 Both buildings are leased to government agencies, with Bowen State leased until 2037 and Charles Fergusson through until 2033.

-The redevelopment, designed by Warren and Mahoney carefully consideres the heritage values of the existing buildings and the aesthetic qualities of the surrounding Parliamentary buildings.
+The redevelopment, designed by Warren and Mahoney carefully considered the heritage values of the existing buildings and the aesthetic qualities of the surrounding Parliamentary buildings.

-It includes new facades on both buildings alongside seismic strengthening to 100% of National Building Standard, new lifting systems and mechanical services and new modern base build fit out.
+New facades were installed on both buildings along with seismic strengthening to 100% of National Building Standard, new lifting systems and mechanical services and new modern base build fit out.

-Bowen State Building is a 10-level office building, with two basement levels, ground and 10 upper levels.
-The redevelopment includes an 8,500sqm extension to the eastern side of Bowen State Building, taking the floor plate from 1,440sqm to 2,800sqm on the lower levels and 1,500sqm on the upper levels.
+Bowen State Building, now Defence House, comprises two basement levels, ground, and 10 upper levels.
+The redevelopment includes an 8,500sqm extension to the eastern side of the building, taking the floor plate from 1,440sqm to 2,800sqm on the lower levels and 1,500sqm on the upper levels.

-Charles Fergusson, comprises basement, lower ground, ground and 14 upper levels.
-The floor plate will be extended from 800sqm to 900sqm on completion.
+Charles Fergusson comprises two basement levels, ground, and 14 upper levels.
+The floor plate was extended from 800sqm to 900sqm.